Courses in Information Studies

 I IST 469/469Z Independent Study (1-3)

 Student-initiated research project under faculty guidance.
-May be repeated for credit up to a total of 6 credits with permission of department.
-Prerequisite(s): permission of instructor.
+May be repeated for credit up to total of six credits with permission of department.
+Prerequisite(s): written approval of the independent study proposal by a supervising faculty member and the department chair is required prior to registration.
 S/U graded.

 I IST 473Z The History of Children's Literature (3)